Books

 An attempt to bring a rather lovely collection of objects to wider scholarly notice.
 There aren't many publications dedicated solely to Predynastic cosmetic palettes, so Julie and I hope this will be a useful resource.
 The examination of the objects was done at Manchester Museum every Friday for four months in 2008, the investigation into context and excavation history took much longer...

-Click here to buy this book through amazon.co.uk:
+Click here to buy this book through Amazon.co.uk:

 A Catalogue of Egyptian Cosmetic Palettes in the Manchester Museum Collection: Vol. 1: Catalogue Egypt Collections Manchester Museum